Indexed Tuition FAQ

 Indexed Tuition (IT) FAQ

-Are all applicants required to complete an Indexed Tuition application?
+Who is required to complete an Indexed Tuition Application?

 How do I apply for Indexed Tuition?

 Indexed Tuition applications are processed by FACTS Grant and Aid, a third party who reviews financial information.
 Please note that the Indexed Tuition application is separate from your admission application.
 Click here to apply for Indexed Tuition.

 How does Indexed Tuition work for unmarried/divorced or separated parents?

 We ask that all Indexed Tuition applicants that are single, divorced or otherwise separated from the other parent complete the Non-Custodial Form in addition to the requirements below.

 Child Support Documents will be requested.
 Also, any domestic partner or other responsible adult(s) living in the household are expected to be added to the application and provide financial information.

 The school will require a copy of the Divorce Decree and/or Child Support Order.
 Also, if there is a current spouse, domestic partner or other responsible adult(s) living in the household then they are expected to be added to the application and provide financial information.